vabdas/posts-api/README.md

      API Endpoints
       Posts
-        GET /api/posts - Get all posts with pagination and filtering POST /api/posts - Create a new post with image upload GET /api/posts/:id - Get a specific post
+        GET /api/posts - Get all posts with pagination and filtering (this will work for get posts by tag also) POST /api/posts - Create a new post with image upload GET /api/posts/:id - Get a specific post
         PUT /api/posts/:id - Update a post